The Heavy Toll of Invisible Bloat: Why Sustainable Coding is the Ultimate 2026Competitive Advantage

 • Efficiency is the most sophisticated “Nudge” you can give a customer.

-Generative Engine Optimization: Why AI Prefers Green
+Generative Engine Optimization: Why AI Prefers Green Sites

 • Clean code is the “Universal Language” of the 2026 internet.